New Aston Martin DBX: price, specs, release date

 This is the Aston Martin DBX, the first SUV from the iconic British sports car maker, and here is everything you need to know about it, including its price, specs and release date

 The Aston Martin DBX has been unveiled in Beijing.
-The super-posh SUV will cost from £158,000, which is a bit more than a Bentley Bentegya but a fair whack less than a Rolls-Royce Cullinan.
-Order books are open now and first customers are expected to get their cars from summer 2020.
+The super-posh SUV costs from £158,000, which is a bit more than a Bentley Bentegya but a fair whack less than a Rolls-Royce Cullinan.
+Order books are open now.

 Aston Martin DBX design

 The distinctive family grille – the largest one ever on an Aston – lets you know this is an Aston Martin, despite the upright SUV body and raised ride height.
 There’s also a neat design feature in the daytime running lights either side of the grille.
 They surround air-ducts that aid aerodynamics and help cool the brakes.
 Smart.

 Around the side, the sculptured haunches and feature line also flag that this is a proper Aston Martin, while the 22-inch alloy wheels make a bold statement.
 The frameless doors and hidden side glass seals give a sleekness to the design, too.